mkostandin/mkostandin/README.md

 ## Introduction

 I am a lucky man!
-I work with a great people at BOLD Laser Automation.
+I work with great people at BOLD Laser Automation.
 Producing some of the finest automation systems in the world.

 I began working with optics at UMASS Lowell where I studied photonics as an intern.
 Soon after, I was performing photometric testing for one of the leading innovators in LED lighting.
 By the time I held a degree, I had already been working as an engineer with industrial lasers for nearly a year and I was hooked.